Hidden Gems

 QR 101: Quantitative Reasoning

 Looking to round out your schedule with a 1 or 2-credit course?
-The following classes are being offered in fall 2025.
+The following classes are being offered in spring 2026.
 Please consult WebAdvisor for class schedule and prerequisites.

 AS 156: Art of Tea in Japanese Culture I (2 credits)